ulmic/tramway-dev/tramway-api/README.md

 this model must have field `password_digest`, because we use `bcrypt` gem for authentication (providing other name of password attribute instead of `password` is coming soon)

+### set_available_models

+Sets ActiveRecord models which will be used in API

+Argument is a hash.
+Keys are underscored models names, values are arrays of available methods for every model.

+Enabled methods:

+* create
+* update
+* show
+* index
+* destroy

 ## Contributing
 Contribution directions go here.